2012 Indian Ocean earthquakes: Earthquake

 The magnitude 8.6 (Mw) earthquake occurred about 610 km southwest of Banda Aceh, Indonesia at 08:38 UTC on 11 April 2012.
 The earthquake occurred at a depth of 22.9 km, which is considered relatively shallow according to the scale used by the United States Geological Survey (USGS).
 The quake was originally reported as a magnitude 8.9, but was later downgraded to 8.6.
 It was felt as far away as Malaysia, the Maldives and in India.
 The earthquake was caused by a strike-slip motion.
-The earthquake and the largest aftershock had a fault displacement of 21.3 m.
+The earthquake and the largest aftershock (magnitude 8.2, at 10:43 UTC on 11 April) had a fault displacement of 21.3 m.
 The strike-slip nature of the earthquake meant that the movement displaced relatively little seawater and was less likely to cause a tsunami.

 Both the initial earthquake and the magnitude 8.2 aftershock were classified (based on their focal mechanisms) as strike-slip earthquakes, meaning that the crust on either side shifted against each other horizontally, rather than vertically.
 Since 2006 there have been three other earthquakes in the area with a similar faulting style.
 All these earthquakes were consistent with either left-lateral slip on SSW–NNE orientated strike-slip faults, or right-lateral slip on WNW–ESE orientated strike-slip faults, both compatible with the direction of convergence.
 A back projection analysis of data collected by Hi-net, an observation network in Japan, found a complex pattern of four conjugate faults.
 There was a strong correlation between the fault rupture pattern and the distribution of the aftershocks.

 These earthquakes have a complex rupture process.
 The rupture of these earthquakes occurred on multiple, almost orthogonal faults.
 This is rare in a single earthquake.
 This earthquake had an overall relatively slow rupture speed, although the speed was above the S-wave velocity in some fault segments.
 The rupture may have affected the crust and the upper mantle according to the kinematic source inversion.
 The rupture was caused by ductile shear heating instability which is different from frictional failure and operates between 600–800 C, which corresponds to about the depths of 40-60 km.
 The serpentinization of oceanic lithosphere can lead to a low friction coefficient, but the reaction is possible only up to 400–500 C, which corresponds to the depth of about 25 km.
 A single dynamic weakening mechanism which can work over the whole range of slip of this earthquake is still to be identified.